Mike Tyson Net Worth

 Career Earnings & Bankruptcy

-Tyson generated enormous purses — including over $30 million for single fights in the 1990s — but filed for bankruptcy in 2003, reportedly hundreds of millions in debt.
+Tyson generated enormous purses — over $30 million for single fights in the 1990s, and roughly $443 million in career purses by Celebrity Net Worth’s fight-by-fight tally.
+He filed for Chapter 11 bankruptcy in August 2003; contemporaneous reports itemized more than $27 million in debts, including $13.4 million owed to the IRS.
 The collapse became a cautionary tale about athlete finances.

 The Comeback